|Rank||Company||North American Ink Sales (in millions)||Global Ink Sales (Parent) (in millions)||Last Year|

 “In 2006, one of our highest priorities is the Lyson integration,” Mr. Bowles concluded.
 “Our goals are to increase our market share in the markets we currently serve, expand our geographic presence and enter new application markets, particularly digital.”

 Fax: (212) 633-8283

 Sales: $65 million.

 Major Products: Sheetfed, UV, waterless, heatset web offset, flexo and gravure inks, coatings and varnishes.

 Number of Employees: 400.

 Operating Facilities: 25 branches and 29 in-plant facilities.
-The company operates two facilities through its Gotham Ink operations and its own varnish manufacturing facility in New Jersey.
+The company operates two facilities through its Gotham Ink operations.
 Spinks Ink Co. is also a subsidiary.

 185 Oval Dr.

 Major Products: Conventional offset and waterless offset, duplicator and inkjet inks.